NeuroDong/CustomKing/README.md

 (3) The DatasetCatalog is used to turn the dataset into a pluggable component, which is convenient for directly calling the dataset by name, and is convenient for users to manage and use a large number of datasets.

 (4) If users use the framework for a long time, they can write objects such as models, datasets, and loss functions once and for all, and only need to call them directly in the future.

-(5) This framework is lighter than Detectron2, and is more suitable for simple tasks such as classification, regression, and calibration.
-If necessary, you can also add tasks such as target detection and target segmentation by yourself.